gvwilson/fiction/iffy/index.md

 "Stubborn woman," the stranger scolded, but he smiled as he said it.
-He pulled an orange knit cap out of one pocket and pulled it down low over his ears, then fished a flimsy oval of plastic out of another pocket and pressed it onto his face.
+He pulled an orange knit cap out of one pocket and pulled it down low over his ears, then fished a flimsy oval mask out of another pocket and pressed it onto his face.
 The plastic flickered.
 Suddenly a different man was standing there, one with a heavier jaw and wider cheekbones.